 By nature, most people avoid planning for crisis situations.
 After all, there is so much to do in the here and now without trying to second guess the future.
 Business leaders are no exception when it comes to the often thankless task of corporate crisis management planning.
-Unfortunately, disaster can strike any company, at any time.
+Unfortunately, disaster can strike any company, at any time and thats why we’ve prepared these corporate crisis management examples.
 It’s always important to remember that no matter what type of crisis you may face, the technology is in place to make the news public within minutes.
 Is your company prepared?

 Being prepared in the face of a crisis is essential to securing a successful outcome for your business.
 With no plan in place, your leadership team will inevitably be tasked with the responsibility of making critical decisions about your company’s future under extreme stress and often, without all the facts.

 - Ensure Strong Leadership.
 Strong, highly visible corporate leaders build strong corporate cultures, rich in values.
 These values will not only serve as a foundation for your crisis planning initiative, but, in the face of a crisis, they will determine how well your company responds.
 A sound, value-based response is far more likely to be favorably received.
 You should also ensure your business has an emergency succession plan in place at all times.

 - Assemble a Crisis Management Team.
 This should include individuals from multiple disciplines within your organization, to develop your corporate crisis management plan.
 Legal, financial and public relations executives, for example, often have differing viewpoints, yet a compromise resulting from these differing points of view should be represented in the final plan.